spraakbanken/metadata-api/README.md

 A description for a resource with machine name `my-resource` should be named `my-resource_eng.html` or `my-resource_swe.html` and stored in the above SVN repository.
 In this case it will automatically be detected and served by the REST-API.

-If the naming convention cannot be met for some reason or if the description needs to be split in multiple files, a new entry must be added in `resource_text_mapping.py` before the description is served by the API.

-Please note that the mapping given in `resource_text_mapping.py` has precedence over existing files following the naming convention
-(i.e. if there is an entry `my-resource` in `resource_text_mapping.py` then the description `my-resource_eng.html` will not be considered).

 ## Blacklisted resources